rebahozkoc/Parallel_Programming_Project/missing_parallelism/sequential_pi/gpt_result_with_paper.md

 ### Result:

 First GPT did not found a bug and said it is correct.
 After when I add "performance bug" expression to the prompt, it classified the bug correctly and gave the category of the bug as `algorithm/data-structure and their implementation` and fixed it.
 The code is significantly faster than the sequential version and slightly slower than the reference implementation.
-Here is the execution times:
+Here are the execution times:

         Parallel_Programming_Project/missing_parallelism/SIMD/example2$ g++ BUGGY_sequential_pi.cpp -fopenmp
         Parallel_Programming_Project/missing_parallelism/SIMD/example2$ ./a.out